-In addition to its Boy Guidance program, the Knights of Columbus in 1922 launched a junior order under the name, Columbian Squires, for boys of high school age.
+In addition to its Boy Guidance program, the Knights of Columbus in 1922 launched a youth organization under the name, Columbian Squires, for boys of high school age.
 A unit of the Columbian Squires is known as a Circle and is under the supervision and sponsorship of a Council and a committee of Knights called Counsellors.

-Each year the Order provides a series of summer schools in boy leadership at various Catholic colleges and universities, and the effect of this training upon thousands of men has been to qualify them to combat juvenile delinquency by means of constructive guidance and recreational programs.
+For many years the Order conducted a series of summer schools in boy leadership at various Catholic colleges and universities, and the effect of this training upon thousands of men has been to qualify them to combat juvenile delinquency by means of constructive guidance and recreational programs.